SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Method

-Unlike previous studies \citep{kerr2023lerf,rashid2023language,ze2023gnfactor} that directly reconstruct continuous implicit feature fields in conjunction with \ac{nerf} representations, our approach initially distills features to discrete 3D points and subsequently propagates them to the surrounding space, aligning with the methodology of \citep{kerbl20233d}.
-Given the per-point features $\rmF=\{\rvf_i\}$ on the point cloud, we define the feature of a query point $\rvq\in\sR^3$ as
+In contrast to previous works \citep{kerr2023lerf,rashid2023language,ze2023gnfactor} that directly reconstruct continuous implicit feature fields alongside \ac{nerf} representations, our method first distills features onto discrete 3D points before propagating them into the surrounding space (\cref{fig:constrct_DFF}a), akin to the approach of \citet{kerbl20233d}.
+Formally, for any given point cloud feature set $\rmF=\{\rvf_i\}$, the feature $\rvf$ at a query point $\rvq\in\sR^3$ is determined by

-This formulation results in a continuous feature field in the 3D space surrounding the scene.

 Consider a 3D scene observed by several cameras positioned around it, yielding a set of $K$ sparsely sampled RGBD scans.
-Each scan comprises a 2D image and a 3D partial point cloud $\rmX_k\in\sR^{N_k\times3}$, establishing 1-1 correspondences between image pixels and 3D points.
-Given the precise calibration and positioning of all cameras, combining the point clouds from the $K$ views produces a comprehensive 3D point cloud of the scene $\overline{\rmX} = \bigcup_k \rmX_k \in \sR^{N\times3}$.
+Each scan comprises a 2D image and a 2.5D point cloud $\rmX_k\in\sR^{N_k\times3}$, establishing 1 to 1 correspondences between image pixels and 3D points.
+Combining the point clouds of $K$ views produces a comprehensive 3D point cloud of the scene $\overline{\rmX} = \bigcup_k \rmX_k \in \sR^{N\times3}$.

-Large vision models like DINO \citep{caron2021emerging,oquab2023dinov2} have demonstrated emergent object correspondence properties even when trained without supervision.
-A straightforward approach is to apply DINO \citep{oquab2023dinov2} to the RGB images and directly back-project to each point cloud $\rmX_k$ using the pixel-point correspondences, yielding per-point features $\rmF_k\in\sR^{N_k\times C}$.
-Integrating the features from all views results in the point features of the entire scene $\overline{\rmF} = \bigcup_k \rmF_k \in \sR^{N\times C}$.
-However, while DINO does exhibit correspondences across views, it is not strictly multiview-invariant, leading to local feature discrepancies in overlapping views.
+As large vision models such as DINO \citep{caron2021emerging,oquab2023dinov2} have demonstrated emergent object correspondence properties even when trained without supervision, an intuitive approach is to directly apply DINO \citep{oquab2023dinov2} to RGB images and back-project to each point cloud $\rmX_k$ using the pixel-point correspondences, yielding per-point features $\rmF_k\in\sR^{N_k\times C}$; integrating the features of all views results in the point features of the entire scene $\overline{\rmF} = \bigcup_k \rmF_k \in \sR^{N\times C}$.
+However, DINO lacks strict multiview invariance, causing local feature inconsistencies.